neon-bindings/rfcs/text/vm-2.0.md

 There are also a couple of pieces of the API where we have to consider an RAII approach versus a higher-order function (HOF) approach.
 So that leads to a couple more alternatives:

 - **RAII for `compute_scoped` and `execute_scoped`**: These operations need to be able to guarantee that the underlying `HandleScope` destructor runs at the end, and RAII destructors aren't guaranteed to run.
 Whenever you need a guarantee that a piece of code runs after a computation, you have to use a HOF.
 (This was the soundness hole discovered in the experimental RAII `thread::scoped` Rust API, and which led to the [scoped_threadpool](https://crates.io/crates/scoped_threadpool) crate, which uses a HOF instead.)
 - **Stick with HOF for locking**: Unlocking the VM isn't a safety concern, so having an RAII API seems nice and flexible.
-But it might still be good to offer a convenient shorthand API that borrows a single value with a callback.
+But it adds more boilerplate, so I added HOF convenience forms, `Context::borrow()` and `Context::borrow_mut()` for the common case of borrowing a single value.
+This feels like a good tradeoff, since the most common case is just as convenient as before (and has a more intuitive API name than "`grab`"), and the uncommon case is more flexible and less confusing (grabbing multiple values in a tuple or a vector was much more awkward than RAII).

 A different question, relating to consistency of API return types: